makyo/writing/posts/tasting/_posts/2016-04-01-new-american-absinthe.markdown

 In the end, however, I fell back on what my good friend and bartender, Raffi Jergerian, taught me.
 Raffi studied forestry and ecology, traveled to Italy to study wine, and eventually came home to become a sommelier.
 After a while, though, he left to become head bartender at a small, upscale bar, then moved on to help open a bar to call his own in Fort Collins.

 Why the move to spirits and mixed drinks?
-"Explore a little, sure.
-Then find what you like and drink that."
+"Explore a little, sure," he said.
+"Then find what you like to drink and drink that."

 Wise words.
 Drink well.